pbissonho/fast.cli/README.md

 ## Custom Commands

-Recording and having to write commands like 'flutter run build_runner build --delete-conflicting-outputs' it's not a cool thing to do.
+Recording and having to write commands like 'flutter pub run build_runner build --delete-conflicting-outputs' it's not a cool thing to do.
 ,so the custom commands will solve this problem.
 Write only once and then use them for an alias.

 You only need to create a commands.yaml file in your plugin and define your commands.